Measuring User Happiness

 People consider happiness to be a quality of life that is more important than having a meaningful life or even becoming rich.
 Happiness manifests itself as a pleasurable physical, digital, or human-to-human product and service experience.
 Ignorance, immaturity, and controversy affect why happiness is measured, what is being measured, and how.
 Happiness has become a hot topic in boardrooms and living rooms everywhere.

 This is a book by Tomer Sharon.
-I have been working as a user researcher in the past 20 years, including 7 years at Google, most of them on Search.
-I have come up and created systems for measuring the user experience as Head of UX at WeWork and Head of User Research & Metrics at Goldman Sachs.
+I have been working as a user researcher for the past 20 years, including 7 years at Google, most of them on Search.
+I have come up with and created systems for measuring the user experience as Head of UX at WeWork and Head of User Research & Metrics at Goldman Sachs.
 I have advised hundreds of companies and organizations all over the world (even the United Nations) about user research and measurement and published two books: Validating Product Ideas (2016) and It's Our Research (2012).

 This is an opinionated book.
 I only cover topics I have significant first-hand experience with.
 The intended audience for this book and program are small business owners, product managers, startup founders, designers, researchers, customer success specialists, CX practitioners, strategists, and anyone who cares about measuring outcomes rather than outputs, data over opinions, and facts rather than intuition.
 If you are currently involved in digital transformation, redesign, design thinking, or creating a new product, this book is a must.